Whimsy Stick

 • Reward calm, independent behavior between sessions

-• Use the flirt pole as the highest-value interaction of the day
+• Use this as the highest-value interaction of the day

 • Start a session because the dog is pestering you

-• Use the flirt pole to “shut the dog up” in the moment
+• Use the tool to “shut the dog up” in the moment

 • Skip the structured settle after sessions